 1-Web Graphic Organizer

-Once the Web Graphic Organizer is filled in, students can report information (through writing or speaking) using the notes from the web.
+After students fill in the Web Graphic Organizer, they can report information (through writing or speaking) using the notes from the web.

 Here are three ways to gather information for a Web Graphic Organizer.